EDDiscovery/EDDiscoveryData/Plugins/DemoPlugin/Readme.txt

 INSTALL MinEDVersion=18.1.0.0
 INSTALL Location=Actions

 REM Here we declare the plugin panel to EDD.
-First is a unique key used by EDD to recognise a panel type REM then followed by the type which must be at present ZMQPanel REM then wintitle, refname (for DB), Description, icon filename (relative to plugin folder), Plugin Folder in AppData structure where config.json is located, Pop Out Only (True/False)
+First is a unique key used by EDD to recognise a specific panel, unique to the plugin
+REM then followed by the type which must be at present be EDDiscovery.UserControls.UserControlZMQPanel REM then wintitle, refname (for DB), Description, icon filename (relative to plugin folder), Plugin Folder in AppData structure where config.json is located, Pop Out Only (True/False)

 INSTALL PlugInPanel=DemoPythonPanelUniqueNameKey,EDDiscovery.UserControls.UserControlZMQPanel,"Demo Python Addon Panel",DemoPythonv1,"Demonstration of a python script interacting with EDD","snake.png","Plugins\DemoPlugin",false